cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/dask-gateway.md

 The following explains how to use the Dask Gateway elsewhere on JASMIN, for example, on the `sci` machines.

 {{<alert alert-type="info">}}
-It is not necessary to do this if you only want to use Dask in the JASMIN notebook service.
+It is not necessary to do this if you only want to use Dask in the JASMIN Notebook Service.
 {{</alert>}}

 At the current time, it is still necessary to use the notebooks service to generate an API token to allow you to connect to the gateway server.